openhab/openhab-docs/configuration/index.md

 </table>

 {: #text-vs-ui}
-## Textual vs. Graphical Configuration
+### Textual vs. Graphical Configuration

 With openHAB 1.x the smart home configuration was done via configuration files only.
-One of the most visible additions to openHAB 2 was the adminstrative web interface Paper UI.
+One of the most visible additions to openHAB 2 is the adminstrative web interface Paper UI.

 Things and Items can either be defined and managed in configuration files or handled by Paper UI in a system-side database.
-Both methodes can be used side-by-side or even mixed, e.g. a Thing is discovered by Paper UI and connected Items are defined in a Items configuration file.
+Both methods can be used **side-by-side or even mixed**, e.g. a Thing is discovered by Paper UI and linked Items are defined in a `.items` configuration file.